-The FSMA has received several reports from consumers about fraudulent credit offers made via the internet.
+The scam remains the same.
 Consumers get thus in touch with these providers in a variety of ways: they are approached unsolicited via mail or social media (Facebook, WhatsApp, ...), or they find advertisements on the internet.
+On social networks, profiles are also sometimes hacked to promote fake credits.

-Fraudulent credit offers relate to false credits offered in order to wheedle money out of consumers.
-The providers are fraudsters pretending to be lenders or collaborators of credit institutions and they do not shy away from using the names or logos of authorized entities.
+However, in reality, these are false credits offered in order to wheedle money out of consumers.
+The providers are fraudsters pretending to be lenders or collaborators of credit institutions and they do not shy away from using the names of authorized entities.
 These are cases of cloned firms.